 I got up early and while the MacMillans were still asleep I let go of the mooring.
 The time was 0415.
 The wind was 5-20 from the N, and later from the NW.
 We motored around the W side of Arki and then, for a while, we were finally able to sail with both sails.
 The sail lasted for about one hour and was very nice, at times we were doing better than 6.5 knots.
 Then, when we were abreast of Samiopoula, the wind died out and changed direction coming from the NNE.
 We motor-sailed the rest of the way to Pythagorio, Samos.

-The marina is closer to being finished than it was last year but still has no water and no electricity connections.
-The road however is almost done.
+The marina was closer to being finished than it was last year but still had no water and no electricity connections.
+The road however was almost done.

 This small trip was now over and Thetis, after an absence of almost 10 months and about 6000 M under her keel was now back in Samos.